roboscienceorg/robolib/DesignDoc/source/overview.rst

 ------

 Our client and sponsor is Dr. Jeff McGough, professor at South Dakota School of Mines and Technology.
-The developed software will supplement the open-source book found at http://www.roboscience.org.
+He has founded the RoboScience organization with the goal of fostering an open source robotics community focused on education.
+The developed software will supplement the open-source book found at http://www.roboscience.org and contribute to the purpose of RoboScience.

 Project
 -------